ADD CONDITION

 Stop use and ask a doctor if your cough persists for more than 1 week, tends to recur, or is accompanied by fever, rash, or persistent headache.

-Is Menthol Sugar-Free safe for children under 5?
+Is Menthol Sugar-Free safe to use during pregnancy?

 Packaging Info